How to Remove Regulator from Gas Cylinder - How to change LPG gas cylinder-bottle and connect or disconnect a BBQ regulator…

 1. Make sure the Gas Valve Hand Wheel is turned OFF (Clockwise)

-3. Lift the empty bottle off of the mounting hook or out of its holder/shelf, depending of your BBQ.
+3. Remove gas cylinder from BBQ by lifting the empty bottle off of the mounting hook or out of its holder/shelf, depending of your BBQ.

 4. Take the empty gas bottle to your nearest SWAP'n'GO location to exchange for a full one.